 YPeople - Y-Talk

-Y-Talk is a youth counselling service for children and young people living in Orkney, aged 12-25, affected by substance misuse, either directly or indirectly.
+Y-Talk Youth Counselling Service is for children and young people living in Orkney affected by substance misuse, either directly or indirectly.
 They might also be experiencing additional problems with stress, depression, anxiety, feeling down, self-harm, not coping, feeling alone or bullying.

 Y-Talk provides online and telephone counselling, as well as group and one-to-one counselling services at a range of youth venues, as well as at the office at 43 Junction Road.
 This is a free, professional and confidential service that welcomes referrals from all individuals and agencies.

 YPeople Orkney provide an in-college counselling service to our students.
 The Ypeople Orkney office is open Monday to Friday from 9.00am - 5.00pm.
 We offer flexible appointment times, including evenings and weekends.
 Please contact us for further details.

 43 Junction Road

 OACAS - Orkney Alcohol Counselling and Advisory Service